AmirAgassi/Moonshine/README.md

 RX 570 8GB |	1150 |	2050 |	870 |	30 MH/s
 RX 480 8GB |	1150 |	2150 |	900 |	31 MH/s
 RX 470 8GB |	1150 |	2000 |	900 |	30 MH/s

+*We recommend enabling Fast timings in AMD Radeon Software for 6000 series.
+*RX 5000 series values might be x2 in some overclocking tools.
+Bios modding is required for most RX series cards to achieve the performance numbers stated in the above table.

 One you've figured out your **MINING** overclock, save it as your **1st profile** on Afterburner.
 This will automatically set when mining.